 - Local hire is defined as personnel costs for hiring rural residents as personnel or sub-contracting or sub-agreements with rural or Alaska Native organizations.
 Local hire costs are presented in the budget as a subset of personnel costs and should not be entered as either permanent or temporary personnel costs. - Indirect costs are incurred by the investigating entity as a result of administering the project.
 Indirect costs generally include space, rental, utilities, postage, data processing, training, safety management, affirmative action programs, administrative support, and supervisory oversight.
 Since indirect costs cannot be itemized, they are computed as a percentage of the total direct costs.
-The percent or indirect rate must be stated. - U.S. Fish and Wildlife Service programs may not charge indirect costs.
+The percent or indirect rate must be stated. - Federal programs should use their approved overhead rate for Intra-Agency Agreements.
 State agencies and Alaska Native organizations should use their provisional rate.
 Provide a copy of the current approved Negotiated Indirect Cost Rate Agreement.
 We suggest closely coordinating with your organization's finance officer.
-Finance officers should coordinate with OSM when they receive new approved indirect rates. - Matching funds are non-Federal funds the agency or organization will expend for salaries and equipment to conduct the project.
-The source and purpose of all matching funds should be described in the Comments section.
+Finance officers should coordinate with OSM when they receive new approved indirect rates. - Matching funds and Voluntary Uncommitted Resources are non-Federal funds the agency or organization will expend for salaries and equipment to conduct the project.
+These funds should be described in the Comments section of the budget Excel spreadhsheet.
 Equipment costs should be itemized.
-Matching funds are entered in the budget table separately.